nvidia-holoscan/holohub/applications/basic_networking_ping/README.md

 ### Configuration

-The application is configured using the file basic_networking_ping.yaml.
+The application is configured using the file basic_networking_ping_rx.yaml or basic_networking_ping_tx.yaml, where RX will receive packets and TX will transmit.
 Depending on how the machine is configured, the IP and UDP port likely need to be configured.
 All other settings do not need to be changed.

-Please refer to the basic network operator documentation for more configuration information
+Please refer to the basic network operator documentation for more configuration information.

 ### Requirements